3 Gulf Arab states pledge $2.5B to Jordan after protests | New Country 923

 The money from Kuwait, Saudi Arabia and the United Arab Emirates will go toward a deposit in Jordan’s Central Bank, cover World Bank guarantees for the kingdom, offer budget support and finance other development projects.

-The hope is the five-year aid package, which mirrors a similar aid package offered by Gulf states in 2011, would help Jordan come up with a new, more-palatable austerity plan to both satisfy international lenders and its public.
+The hope is the five-year aid package, which mirrors a similar aid package offered by Gulf states in 2011, will help Jordan come up with a new, more-palatable austerity plan to satisfy international lenders and its public.

 The money came after an early morning meeting in Mecca attended by Jordan’s King Abdullah II, Saudi King Salman, Kuwait’s ruling emir Sheikh Sabah Al Ahmad Al Sabah and Dubai’s ruler Sheikh Mohammed bin Rashid Al Maktoum, the UAE’s vice president and prime minister.
 Also on hand was Saudi Arabia’s assertive 32-year-old Crown Prince Mohammed bin Salman, though he sat off to the side of a circular table that hosted the leaders.